cuttingsoup/react-native-firebase-local-cache/README.md

 When the first case runs, it will remove the `age` from the cache as it is not present in the returned data.

-One solution is to use a helper method that saves everything:
+One solution is to use a helper method that will use a single method to process the snapshot, and save everything you require:

 ```javascript
 const usersRef = firebase.database().ref('users');